eliasleb/pynoza/README.md

 # pynoza

-Python files for the computation of time-domain solutions of Maxwell's equations using the cartesian multipole expansion.
+Python implementation of time-domain solutions of Maxwell's equations using the cartesian multipole expansion.

 ## Installation